-Textures are not stored in Luminar.
+Textures are not stored in Aurora HDR 2019.
 These files are located wherever you’ve saved them for usage.
 For easy access, we recommend keeping all of your textures in a consistent place on your hard disk.

 Using Blending Modes with Layers

-A blending mode compares the content of two layers and enacts changes based on the content of both.
+A blending mode compares the content of two layers and enacts changes based upon the content of both.
 You can choose from 14 different blending modes using the pop-up menu at the top of the Layers controls.
 Understanding blending modes requires a bit of science.
-To start let’s establish three key terms.
+To start, let’s establish three key terms.

-The default mode performs no additional change to how layer contents interact.
+The default mode performs no additional change to the way layer contents interact.

-Pixels lighter than blend are replaced; darker ones are not.
+Pixels lighter than the blend layer are replaced, darker ones are not.

-Is similar to drawing strokes on the image with markers.
-The colors of the top layer or blended with the image.
+This is similar to drawing strokes on the image with markers.
+The colors of the top layer are blended with the image.